leafo/lapis/docs/models.md

 will internally generate a call to `include_in` based on how you have configured the relation.

-The `key` argument controls the mapping from the fields in each object in the objects array to the column name used in the query.
-It can be a string, an array of strings, or a string → string table mapping.
-When using a string or array of strings then the corresponding associated key is automatically generated.
+The `key` argument controls the mapping from the fields in each object of the objects array to the column name used in the query.
+It can be a string, an array of strings, or a string*(column)* → string*(field)* table mapping.
+When using a string or array of strings then the corresponding associated key is automatically chosen.

 Possible values for `key` argument:

-* **string** -- for each object, `object[key]`, is used to search for instances of the model by the model's primary key.
-The model is assumed to have a singular primary key
+* **string** -- for each object, the value `object[key]` is used to lookup instances of the model by the model's primary key.
+The model is assumed to have a singular primary key, and will error otherwise
   * with `flip` enabled: `key` is used as the foreign key column name, and `object[opts.local_key or "id"]` is used to pull the values
 * **array of string** -- for each object, a composite key is created by individually mapping each field of the key array via `object[key]` to the composite primary key of the model
-  * `flip` can not be used
 * **column mapping table** -- explicitly specify the mapping of fields to columns.
 The *key* of the table will be used as the column name, and the value in the table will be used as the field name referenced from the `objects` argument
-  * `flip` can not be used

 `include_in` supports the following options (via the optional `opts` argument):